 Onward From New York

 We’ve hired a car for a month for a USA road trip, we’re going to tour around the East Coast states and just see what we can see.

 I’m writing this from Amish Country Pennsylvania not a very big drive away at all.
 Our motel here was a bargain $40/ night, again, including a basic breakfast on polystyrene plates, so New York really is exceptionally expensive .

 We’re seeing hotel deals on Priceline.com all over the country from around $35/night.

-So far so good, we’re having fun.
-It’s wonderful to not have any schedule to follow, we may pop up to Niagara falls tomorrow or down to Washington DC before slowly travelling on to Orlando Florida, New Orleans and the Florida Keys.
+So far so good, we’re having fun in the US.
+It’s wonderful to not have any schedule to follow, we may pop up to Niagara falls tomorrow then down to Washington DC before slowly travelling on to Orlando Florida, New Orleans and the Florida Keys.

 We have to be in Florida to drop off our car in a month’s time, that’s all the rules we have!